water-my-plants-lambda/IOS/README.md

 <img width="400" height="700" src="https://github.com/water-my-plants-lambda/IOS/blob/master/PlantList.png" />

 Users can select the silhouette icon to access information about their profile.
-After selecting the settings wheel on the profile page, they can change their username and password.
+After selecting the settings wheel on the profile page, they can change their username and phone number.